 Forex Risk Disclaimer

 There is a very high degree of risk involved in trading securities.
-With respect to foreign exchange trading, there is considerable exposure to risk, including but not limited to, leverage, creditworthiness, limited regulatory protection and market volatility that may substantially affect the price, or liquidity of a currency or currency pair.
+With respect to margin-based foreign exchange trading, off-exchange derivatives, and cryptocurrencies, there is considerable exposure to risk, including but not limited to, leverage, creditworthiness, limited regulatory protection and market volatility that may substantially affect the price, or liquidity of a currency or related instrument.
 It should not be assumed that the methods, techniques, or indicators presented in these products will be profitable, or that they will not result in losses.
-Learn more.View all eToro Fees & Features
+Read more on forex trading risks.

 Select one or more of these brokers to compare against eToro.Show all